jdcloudcom/en/documentation/Elastic-Compute/Function-Service/FAQ.md

 **3. How to access resources within a VPC using functions?**

-You can configure information such as VPC and subnet for your functions, Function Service will set ENI with the VPC information you provide to enable your functions to access a particular VPC.
+You can configure VPC, subnet and other information for your functions to enable them to access specific VPC.
 Once the VPC configuration is enabled, your functions can run within a specific VPC.